ilknurCakir/ImageClassifierwithPyTorch/README.md

 predict.py - uses the saved model to predict the top n categories along with
 				probabilities

+cat_to_name.json - json file that gives real flower name in each class

 To train a new network on a dataset, input train file and path to the data Example :